bttcprotocol/cli/README.md

 It will ask you several questions:

 ```
-Please enter Bor chain id - You can keep the default one (15001) or change it to any numeric id
+Please enter Bttc chain id - You can keep the default one (15001) or change it to any numeric id
-Please enter Heimdall chain id - You can keep the default one (heimdall-15001) or change it to a regex (heimdall-<numeric id>)
+Please enter delivery chain id - You can keep the default one (delivery-15001) or change it to a regex (delivery-<numeric id>)
-Please enter Bor branch or tag - v0.2.5
+Please enter Bttc branch or tag - v0.2.5
-Please enter Heimdall branch or tag - v0.2.1-mumbai
+Please enter delivery branch or tag - v0.2.1-mumbai
 Please enter Contracts branch or tag - Keep the default branch (v0.3.0-backport)
 Please enter number of validator nodes - Input the number of validator nodes you want to run
 Please enter number of non-validator nodes - Input the number of sentry nodes you want to run